Buffington Window, Nevada

 Travel to Buffington WindowVehicle: This trip requires a truck, SUV, or off-road vehicle.
 Four wheel-drive is necessary if you're going to go up the canyon into the window (you can get to the mouth of the canyon in a car, but no farther).
 The canyon is the only difficult place; there is sand farther on.
 There are some spots where 2WD vehicles will get stuck.
 Good ground clearance is essential to get over large rocks.
 This area is heaven for dirtbikes and off-road vehicles!

 Location: The Valley of Fire exit is 32 miles north of downtown Las Vegas, and is well marked.

 Summer: Expect July and August temperatures of 105-115 degrees.
 Not recommended for you or your vehicle.
 Heat ruins tires, batteries, and cooling systems, and is potentially life-threatening for you.

 Lodging: Of course Las Vegas is hotel paradise.
-You can also find lodging in Moapa and Overton, farther north on I-15 and about half an hour to 45 minues from the freeway exit.
+You can also find lodging in Moapa and Overton, farther north on I-15 and about half an hour to 45 minutes from the freeway exit.

 Safety: I'm going to be overly cautious here.
 Take lots of extra food and water, just in case.
 Don't go when it's over 100 degrees.
 Thoroughly inspect your vehicle's cooling system, tires, A/C, oil, and transmission before going.
 If you haven't done much off-roading, go with 2 or more vehicles.
 This isn't serious off-roading by any stretch, but it is not visited often and would be a long way to walk for help.
-Get the tribal store's phone number when you go by, so you could call for help from outside the canyon.
+Get the tribal store's phone number when you go by, so you could call for help.

 Tip: If you get stuck in sand, lower your tire pressure to about 10 psi so your tires will stay on top instead of digging in.
 I do that before hitting the sand every time.